Just like attractions at Walt Disney World, character meet & greets aren’t all made with the same attention to detail to creating magical experiences.

 HONORABLE MENTIONS

-- Little Mermaid in New Fantasyland (Fastpass OR early in the day = no lines)
+- Little Mermaid in New Fantasyland (Early or late in the day = no lines)

 Article Continues Below